point85/caliper/README.md

 ```

 ## Unit of Measure Application
 An example Unit of Measure converter and editor desktop application has been built to demonstrate fundamental capabilities of the library.
 The user interface is implemented in JavaFX 8 and database persistency is provided by JPA (Java Persistence API) with FXML descriptors.
-EclipseLink is the JPA implementation for a Microsoft SQL Server database.
+Hibernate is the JPA implementation for a supported relational database.

 The editor allows new units of measure to be created and saved to the database as well as updated and deleted.
 All of the units of measure pre-defined in the library are available for use in the editor or in the converter.